Alfa Romeo 105/115 Series Coupés: Junior Z (1969–1972) and 1600 Junior Z (1972–1975)

 In total 1,117 examples were built, of which 2 bodyshells were destroyed during production because they were not within specification.
 Production of the Junior Z continued through 1972, and was replaced by the 1.6-litre 1600 Junior Z at the end of the year; although according to the records two more 1.3-litre cars were completed in 1972.

 The 1600 Junior Z was launched at the 54th Turin Motor Show in November 1972.
 In this case the car was based on the unaltered floorpan of the 1600 Spider, so that the standard sized fuel tank could be left in place.
-As a consequence, at 4 metres long the 1600 Junior Z measured mm more than the 1300.
+As a consequence, at 4 metres long the 1600 Junior Z measured more than the 1300.
 This can be seen at the back where the sloping roofline runs further back and the back panel is different and lower.
 The lower part of the rear bumper features a bulge to make room for the spare tire.
 The 1570 cc engine with two twin-choke carburettors had an output 109 PS or 125 PS SAE at 6000 rpm.
 Top speed rose to 190 km/h.

 Besides the longer tail, a number of exterior details distinguished the 1600 Junior Z from the previous model: the arched front bumper was bulkier, the fuel filler was moved to the left hand side, the tail lights were larger items sourced from the 2000 Berlina, the door handles had black plastic housings, and the exhaust pipe was down turned.
 Badging on the tail now read "1600 Z" instead of "Junior Z".
 Inside the steering wheel was now a wood rimmed one, with horn buttons through the three metal spokes.
 In total 402 examples of the 1600 were made, the last one being produced in 1973; the cars were then sold until 1975.